Stem Cells: What Are They and 8 Ways to Activate Them

 • Oligopotent stem cells: Oligopotent cells can turn into a few different cell forms.
 Lymphoid and myeloid stem cells are two examples of oligopotent stem cells.

-• Unipotent stem cells: Unipotent cells can only differentiate into their own type of cells.
+• Unipotent stem cells: Unipotent cells can only differentiate into their type of cells.
 For example, adult muscle stem cells are unipotent.

 Sources of Stem Cells